 Connecticut lobster rolls are warm, buttery sandwiches usually served on New England-style hot dog buns.
 Where can you find the best lobster roll in Connecticut?
 Follow along as I head around the state to find the most drool-worthy Connecticut lobster roll.
+New England travel isn’t complete without trying one of these delicious sandwiches.

 Costello’s Clam Shack in Noank is an open-air eatery overlooking the picturesque harbor where New England classics are dished up daily during the tourist season.
 With two floors of seating and a wide variety of choices on the menu from basic burgers to fried clams, this clam shack is a fun stop on a summer day where you can enjoy good food overlooking the water.